BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Parametric_Shapes.md

 ### Instance Option

-They also have an instance option which means there is an alternative way to update the path of the lines just by passing a new set of points.
+Lines also have an instance option which means there is an alternative way to update the path of the lines just by passing a new set of points.
 For this to work the original lines creation must have the updatable option as _true_ and the lines created are passed as the value of the option instance.
 The number of points in the array MUST stay the same.
-In the instance case the _scene_ parameter is not used.

 Example :
 ```javascript